 Nolan Painting offers and important tip that you might not know.
 “Finishes vary among paint manufacturers, so be sure to test exactly the paint you are interested into evaluate its reflectivity.
 One manufacturer’s eggshell is another’s satin, and you want to be sure that the paint you select has the appearance you desire.”

-The table below (and infographic above) will make it easier for you to select your your paint finishes easier.
-If you want to learn even more about how much light these paint finishes reflect, ApartmentTherapy.com has a nice article.
+The table below (and infographic) will make it easier for you to select your your paint finishes easier.
+If you want to learn even more about how much light each paint finish reflect, ApartmentTherapy.com has a nice article.

 - High gloss paint finishes – offer the highest sheen and the hardest finish making them easy to clean.
 At the same time they reflect light and reveal every surface imperfection making them difficult to apply well (hint: leave this paint to the pros).
 High gloss paint is good for areas exposed to heavy traffic and prone to fingerprints.
 High gloss paints are also good for accent trim you want to make pop.